canonical/sphinx-stack-docs/docs/how-to/troubleshooting/build-errors.rst

 .. meta::
-   :description: Troubleshooting guidance for issues related to building and publishing documentation using the Sphinx Stack at Read the Docs.
+   :description: Troubleshooting guidance for issues related to building and publishing documentation using the Sphinx Stack with Read the Docs.

 .. _build_errors_troubleshooting: